• Home

 Once you have a shortlist of products, the next stage is to calculate your pricing.

-Take all expenses into account when pricing, including landed costs to get your products from your supplier to Amazon — such as cost of inventory, packaging, shipping, and duties — and FBA fees.
+Take all expenses into account when pricing, including landed costs, packaging, shipping, duties — and FBA fees.

 You may also need to account for unexpected costs, like long-term storage or product disposal.